mindspore-ai/docs/docs/lite/docs/source_en/use/micro.md

 ./codegen --modelPath=./mnist.ms --codePath=./
 ```

-After successful execution, CodeGen would generate a folder named mnist at the specified path.
+After successful execution, codegen would generate a folder named mnist at the specified path.
 The structure of the project file is shown as follows:

 ```text
 mnist